Search this site

-"Why didn't you return the necklace?"
+"Why didn't you remove and return the necklace?"
 Panditji asked her.

 "How was I to know this misfortune will strike us today itself!
 Oh God!"

-Panditji: "What is the use of wailing now over the theft? wail over your stupid deed.
-I have always cautioned you that fortunes change rapidly; you never know what will happen the next moment.
-I hope you have well understood the meaning of my words now!
+Panditji: "What is the use of wailing?
+Cry over your stupid deed now.
+I always warned you that fortunes change rapidly; you never know what will happen the next moment.
+I hope you have understood the meaning of my words now!
 Has the thief stolen anything else?"

 "Seems like the work of a thief who knew what he was looking for," a neighbour expressed his view.